Park Min-young

-Education
+Early life and education

+During her time in high school, Park studied abroad in the United States as an international exchange student.

 In February 2013, Park graduated from Dongguk University in Seoul with a degree in Theatre.

 Career

-2005–2009: Beginnings
+2005–2009: Early career

 Park made her entertainment debut in a SK Telecom commercial in 2005.
 She launched her acting career a year later in the hit sitcom High Kick!
 (2006).
-She continued to appear in television dramas, in roles such as the only daughter of a notorious gangster in I Am Sam (2007), and a gumiho (nine-tailed fox in Korean mythology) in an episode of horror-themed drama Hometown of Legends (2008), She played a villainous princess in the period drama Ja Myung Go (2009), and a girl caught between two marathon runners in Running, Gu (2010).
-In 2008, She was featured in BigBang's hit song Haru Haru where she played the girlfriend of G-Dragon.
+She continued to appear in television dramas, in roles such as the only daughter of a notorious gangster in I Am Sam (2007) and a gumiho (nine-tailed fox in Korean mythology) in an episode of horror-themed drama Hometown of Legends (2008).
+She played a villainous princess in the period drama Ja Myung Go (2009) and a girl caught between two marathon runners in Running, Gu (2010).

+In 2008, Park was featured in BigBang's hit song Haru Haru where she played the girlfriend of G-Dragon.

 2010–2011: Breakthrough

 Park's breakthrough came with the 2010 drama Sungkyunkwan Scandal, a coming-of-age drama in which her character, an intelligent and resourceful young woman, disguises herself as a boy in order to enter the most prestigious learning institution in Joseon.
 This was followed in 2011 by another success with City Hunter, based on the titular Japanese manga.
 Park starred opposite Lee Min-ho in a story about a vigilante out for revenge and justice, and the secret service agent he falls for.
 Park's success on the small screen resulted in increased advertising offers for the actress.

 Later that year, she made her big screen debut in the horror film The Cat, about a woman who becomes consumed by fear after she adopts a cat found at the site of a mysterious death.
 Park next appeared in the melodrama Glory Jane, in the role of a nurse's aide who becomes involved with a former baseball player (played by Chun Jung-myung).